-After all three sessions, we determined the high, intermediate and low visibility levels from the four word stimulus energy levels used.
-For the high-visibility level, we used the trials associated with the highest stimulus energy level (80% contrast in average, 33%~94%).
-For the low-visibility level, we used the trials associated with the lowest stimulus energy level obtained from the lexical decision task without interocular suppression in which observer's accuracy was approximately 90%.
-This is because the feature discrimination task performance tended to be above chance level but the lexical-decision performance was close to chance at that level (15% contrast in average, 12%-21%).
-For the intermediate-visibility level, we selected a single energy level out of the two middle stimulus energy levels that produced near 75% correct performance of the semantic-judgment task for each subject (28% contrast in average, 16%-38%).
+After all three sessions, we determined the high-, intermediate-, and low-visibility levels from the four word stimulus energy levels used.
+For the high-visibility level, we used the trials associated with the highest stimulus energy level (average contrast, 80%; $33\% \sim 94\%$).
+For the low-visibility level, we used the trials associated with the lowest stimulus energy level obtained from the lexical-decision task without interocular suppression in which observer's accuracy was $\sim 90\%$.
+This is because the feature-discrimination task performance tended to be above chance but the lexical-decision performance was close to chance at that level (average contrast, 15%; 12-21%).
+For the intermediatevisibility level, we selected a single energy level out of the two middle stimulus energy levels that produced near 75% correct performance of the semantic-judgment task for each subject (average contrast, 28%; 16- 38%).
 This complex procedure was necessary to tightly control the stimulus energy on an individual observer basis and to verify that the visibility of the stimuli was being measured precisely.